Bibliography and Databases

 The VAG maintains a series of databases and other resources with information on Vernacular Architecture.

-Vernacular Building Glossary - NEW!
+Vernacular Building Glossary

 This new online Glossary identifies terms used for vernacular buildings, in particular the components of timber-framed structures.
 They can be identified by name or from drawings.
 It is based on the Practical Handbook Recording Timber-Framed Buildings: an Illustrated Glossary by Nat Alcock, Maurice Barley, Philip Dixon and Bob Meeson, published by the Council for British Archaeology.